Local AI (optional)

 ## Opting in

-Local AI is gated by two flags in the core config (`src/openhuman/config/schema/local_ai.rs`):
+Local runtime startup is gated in the core config (`src/openhuman/config/schema/local_ai.rs`):

 | Flag | Default | Meaning |